Nicolet College

 715.361.5100

-If you hear gunshots, the lockdown alarm, or are notified an active shooter or armed intruder is on campus, take the following steps, if safety permits.
+If you hear gunshots or are notified an individual with a gun is on campus, take the following steps...

-If you hear shots fired or encounter an armed person, immediately go to a secure area and, if you can, call 911.
+to a secure area.
+DENY and call 911.
 If you receive a busy signal, keep trying as long as possible without putting yourself in danger.

 Tell the 911 dispatcher: